FieldCommGroup/HART-IP-Developer-Kit/doc/Configure the Flow Device.md

 To build the flow device software yourself, you will need to install the developer tools first (compiler, make, etc).
 Then in the next section, you will download the code from the repository and build the two programs.

-We will install the developer tools with sudo (admin) priviledges.
+We will install the developer tools using sudo (admin) priviledges.

 1. Install git source code control
 ```